 ‘must hold a current practising certificate in assessing specific learning difficulties issued by their relevant professional association, for example, PATOSS (the Professional Association of Teachers of Students with Specific Learning Difficulties), Dyslexia Action or the British Dyslexia Association.’

 You can obtain a practising certificate from the BDA.
 There are several routes to obtain this certificate, but one route is to have AMBDA.
 The University of Birmingham Language, Literacies and Dyslexia (LLD) masters - level programme is recognised by the BDA.
-Students who successfully complete all assessed requirements on the LLD programme (that is, the University of Birmingham assessed requirements that include requirements for AMBDA or ATS, as required by the BDA) can then apply to the BDA for AMBDA or ATS.
+Students who successfully complete all assessed requirements on the LLD programme (that is, the University of Birmingham assessed requirements that include requirements for AMBDA, AMBDA FE/HE or ATS/APS, as required by the BDA) can then apply to the BDA for AMBDA, AMBDA FE/HE and/or ATS/APS.

-So the LLD programme will give you eligibility for ATS/APS or AMBDA.
-AMBDA gives you eligibility for a BDA Practising Certificate.
+So the LLD programme will give you eligibility for ATS/APS, ATS/FE/HE.
+AMBDA and AMBDA FE/HE give you eligibility for a BDA Practising Certificate.
 The BDA practising certificate gives you eligibility for the SASC Practising Certificate.